SAS-ROSET/ROSET_Java_API/README.md

 Official Java implementation of the SAS-RCS and SAS-RBS encryption algorithms, offering an easy way to integrate them into Java projects.
 The API itself is a single Java class `SAS_ROSET`

+For a more visually appealing and easier-to-navigate experience, visit the [SAS-ROSET official website](https://sas-roset.github.io).

 <br/>

 ## Instruction to use the ROSET Java API: